gizemoge/AI4LS_Challenge_2_Task_1/Ehyd/README.md

 # AI4LS_Challenge

 ## Introduction
-This project involves processing multiple CSV files containing time series data from thousands of measurement water stations in Austria??.
+This project involves processing multiple CSV files containing time series data from thousands of measurement water stations in :austria:.
 The data is cleaned, filtered, and merged by geographic coordinates to generate forecasts for a specific geographic location using machine learning models.

 The goal is to train models on this data for specific geographic locations and predict the monthly groundwater levels from **January 2022 to June 2024.**